May is mental health awareness month, so in honor of it, we are dedicating this blog to self-care tips to slow down time and feel better mentally!

 In addition to your physical surroundings, think about the people you surround yourself with.
 Mental health problems can be a big risk for older adults, even if they shouldn’t be a normal part of the aging process.

 Making sure you have people in your life who will support you and be a listening ear is important.
+Involving family members in self-care activities, such as shared meals or outdoor activities, can help strengthen your social well being and foster a sense of community.
+Spending time with supportive people can also provide emotional support, which is essential for mental health.
 If there are individuals who seem intent to bring you down, criticize you, or cause conflict in your life, it could be time to let them go.
+It’s normal to feel overwhelmed by certain relationships, so adjusting your social circle is sometimes necessary for your well-being.
 Taking care of yourself involves building up a support system.
 Chances are, you have a few people in mind already who you know you can trust and turn to for anything.
 Spend more time with them, and let them know how much they matter.

 Indulge and Splurge When It’s Necessary